-Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching in schools.
-Boys are less likely to report intimate relationship abuse.
-Boys report high levels of victimisation in areas where they are affected by gangs.
+Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching or verbal sexual comments in schools.
+Boys are less likelyto report intimate relationship abuse.
+Boys report high levels of victimisation in areas wherethey are affected by gangs.